ironhack-labs/lab-javascript-basic-algorithms/README.md

 ### Testing labs

-This LAB and some of the labs you will work on during the bootcamp are equipped with unit tests to provide automated feedback on your lab progress.
+This LAB and some labs you will work on during the bootcamp are equipped with unit tests to provide automated feedback on your lab progress.
 <br>

 ### Testing with Jasmine